genfuru011/Salvia/docs/ROADMAP.md

 Salvia.rb fills the gap between "Rails is too heavy" and "Sinatra is too light."

+- **Zero configuration** - Works out of the box, customizable when needed
 - **Server-rendered HTML first**
 - **SSR Islands** for rich UI when needed (No Node.js required)
 - **Tailwind CSS** for modern styling